zukunft/zukunft.com/docs/llm/pending_prio_2.md

 in json import add a view_validation part that contains the views in the pure text format created by the html_to_text function. use this to check if after the import the expected views for the user can be reproduced

 fix the '// TODO add json_fields::VIEW_VALIDATION' in src/main/php/cfg/import/import.php (view-validation as the rendering twin of calc-validation). suggested steps (adjust as needed):
-1. (done) add library::html_to_markdown() as the richer sibling of html_to_text (keeps headings, tables and lists) with a positive and a negative unit test in lib_tests.php; markdown is preferred over plain text because a table/heading structure makes the expected ".md" screenshot human readable and a mismatch easy to read
-2. decide the format of one "view-validation" entry: the view selection (view name, or the human-readable url of pending line 93/95) plus the expected ".md" output; document it in docs/llm/json_structure.md next to calc-validation
+1. decide the format of one "view-validation" entry: the view selection (view name, or the human-readable url of pending line 93/95) plus the expected ".md" output; document it in docs/llm/json_structure.md next to calc-validation
-3. add a view-check list to data_object (view_check_list + add_view_validation), filled at the TODO via a new dto_get_view_validation() that maps each entry to a view and stores its expected markdown (mirror dto_get_results(..., use_to_check=true) and result_check_list)
+2. add a view-check list to data_object (view_check_list + add_view_validation), filled at the TODO via a new dto_get_view_validation() that maps each entry to a view and stores its expected markdown (mirror dto_get_results(..., use_to_check=true) and result_check_list)
-4. add data_object::validate_views(user_message) (mirror validate_results): render each imported view to HTML via its *_ui display function, normalise it with html_to_markdown, compare to the expected markdown and on a difference add a translatable msg_id error (new VIEW_VALIDATION_MISMATCH / VIEW_VALIDATION_VIEW_MISSING cases with en/de)
+3. add data_object::validate_views(user_message) (mirror validate_results): render each imported view to HTML via its *_ui display function, normalise it with html_to_markdown, compare to the expected markdown and on a difference add a translatable msg_id error (new VIEW_VALIDATION_MISMATCH / VIEW_VALIDATION_VIEW_MISSING cases with en/de)
-5. call validate_views at the end of get_data_object next to the validate_results block and count view_validations_done / view_validations_failed
+4. call validate_views at the end of get_data_object next to the validate_results block and count view_validations_done / view_validations_failed
-6. add a small sample import file with a view-validation section and a $dto unit test in import_tests.php: one positive (the rendered view matches) and one negative (a wrong expected ".md" reports the mismatch via $msg) open questions for review: render the view against the imported $dto only or the database; which user context; is html_to_markdown the right normalisation or should both text and markdown be supported
+5. add a small sample import file with a view-validation section and a $dto unit test in import_tests.php: one positive (the rendered view matches) and one negative (a wrong expected ".md" reports the mismatch via $msg) open questions for review: render the view against the imported $dto only or the database; which user context; is html_to_markdown the right normalisation or should both text and markdown be supported

 ### user frontend

 fill the placeholders

-Add to src/test/php/unit_ui/user_ui_tests.php a test of a list of sys_log entries related to the user.
-This implies a new frontend component user_system_errors (new component_types const with code_id and a globally unique ui_msg_code_id, rendered via a new arm in component_exe.php) that shows the x most relevant open system errors linked to the user, where x comes from a new pod config value read via $ui_sys->cfg (never new config()).
-Reuse web/system/sys_log_list.php::get_html() for the rendering — do not duplicate its table code.
-Write the test first: build the list from a create/test_*.php factory (e.g. test_sys_log::list_for_user_ui()), positive test asserts the snapshot fragment in object_pages/user.html, negative test asserts that an empty list reports the documented empty result (not just "no exception").
-Paging ($size, $page) and status filter ($dsp_type) are passed as explicit parameters to the backend API call, never read from superglobals.
+add a page with the sys_log entries to the admin menu

 dsp_sandbox_* family → one generic "user changes vs. standard" component